rebmaso/submaps_ros/README.md

 Starting the pipeline automatically launches Rviz wih a default config.
 If you open the panel, you'll find a list of extra ROS topics you might want to visualize (stereo and depth frames, Okvis trajectory, ...).
 If you don't want Rviz, just launch with `` rviz:=false ``.

-## Cool features I want to add / problems to fix

-Please feel free to add ideas here.

-- Smarter map generation policy: don't create new maps when re-visiting places.
-Maybe use the spatial hashing thing to check if there's already an old, local map we might want to update, instead of creating a new one.
-This is the problem of relying on OKVIS' pose graph.
-I also don't think this issue has been tackled before: looks like voxgraph builds new maps following a purely temporal policy, and integrates into last one.

-- Implement own planner.
-A thing that suits submaps is building local graphs (no collision checking) as you create submaps, and then explore them together + check collision at planning time, linking them.
-A sort of extended PRM (Voxplan already did it with ESDF maps).
-Or maybe just write an A* (not in OMPL, might be faster) that uses my submaps-enabled collision function.

-- Add some pose-graph-based path verification to avoid cutting through walls when drift distorts map and creates artificial free space.

-- Use GPS-enabled OKVIS 2?

-- Migrate to ROS 2.